Last weekend we were in Texas....again.

 The hanging chairs in the game room were nothing short of amazing.
 I was so obsessed that I've been eyeing a few for the game room in our new house.
 And there was an old pool table, that had been painted white that was simply beautiful.
 The cool cowhide rugs just screamed Texas, but the gold speckles in it definitely gave it a "hip" vibe...in fact, I found myself one of these rugs while we were here ;)

-I actually liked the idea of this long table in the banquet hall (a room I wasn't supposed to go in) and office chairs for a dining room.
+I never saw this space obviously but I liked the idea of this long table in the banquet hall and office chairs for a dining room.
 It gives off an industrial feeling but accommodates a lot of people in a comfortable way.

 The mirrors hanging on the cement walls added some glitz to a very industrial space.